whad-team/whad-client/doc/source/ble/index.rst

             ),
         )

-Once this profile defined, instanciate a :class:`whad.domain.ble.connector.Peripheral` object using this profile:
+Once this profile defined, instanciate a :class:`whad.ble.connector.Peripheral` object using this profile:

 .. code-block:: python